lanl/sedacs/examples/pyseqm/nanostar_cpu/README.md

 #### Partitioning

 - The system (e.g., nanostar) will be partitioned into parts as specified by the `NumParts` keyword in `input.in`.
 - Each rank will process an equal number of parts.
-For example, with `NumParts=4` and `-n 2`, each rank processes 2 parts.
+For example, with `NumParts= 4` and `-n 2`, each rank processes 2 parts.
 - **Important:** Ensure `NumParts` is divisible by the number of ranks specified with `-n`.

 ---